-Prof. Naomi Sokoloff‘s forthcoming book, What We Talk About When We Talk About Hebrew (and What It Means to Americans), co-edited with Prof. Nancy Berg, will present ten essays on the past, present, and future of the Hebrew language both in the United States and globally.
+Professor Naomi Sokoloff‘s new book, What We Talk About When We Talk About Hebrew (and What It Means to Americans), co-edited with Professor Nancy Berg, presents ten essays on the past, present, and future of the Hebrew language both in the United States and globally.

 The volume collects the writings of contributors to the Stroum Center’s 2016 Hebrew and the Humanities Symposium, which invited Hebrew experts from around the world to share their thoughts on the language.
-Read some of their ideas about Hebrew online now.
+Read some of their short essays about Hebrew now.

 Engage with modern Hebrew now: